StormStarbrickYT/discord-addons/README.md

 # Notes

-[Read this wiki](https://github.com/discord-addons/discord-addons/wiki) if you don't know how to have a theme.
+[Read this wiki](https://github.com/discord-addons/discord-addons/wiki) if you don't know how to apply a theme.